 The first question you need to ask to set your guidelines for Rule, #1 is this: should your kids be on Facebook at all?
 If your answer is “yes,” the below list offers a few things you’ll want to address from the get-go.
 While hardly exhaustive (and because Facebook’s platform and its privacy terms are always changing), you’ll want to go to Facebook’s Privacy page to learn more about how to adjust the settings to each of the below items.

-Public Search: This setting determines whether someone can search for your child by name in Facebook’s search window.
+- Public Search: This setting determines whether someone can search for your child by name in Facebook’s search window.

-Limit Posts to Just Friends: If your child is on Facebook, the most restrictive setting is to have their posts go to only “friends.”
+- Limit Posts to Just Friends: If your child is on Facebook, the most restrictive setting is to have their posts go to only “friends.”
 “Friends of friends,” (which many people choose as their setting) expands exposure dramatically.

 - Your own Settings: As a parent, you’ll want to be sure your settings are as restrictive as you believe they should be with regard to your children.
 For example, many parents post pictures of their children on their profiles and do so “publicly” without being aware they’re doing so.
 Likewise, Facebook’s rules on the “profile picture” and cover “banner” are ALWAYS public.
 If you wish to exclude photos of your children from appearing online, then you’ll also want to avoid posting their pictures in these areas.

-Location Availability: Many parents would agree that posts their children make shouldn’t have geo-location information that would allow people to see where the posts originated from – down to the exact street location.
+- Location Availability: Many parents would agree that posts their children make shouldn’t have geo-location information that would allow people to see where the posts originated from – down to the exact street location.

-“Tagging”: Users of Facebook often “tag” friends and family in pictures so those people become aware a photo of them has been uploaded.
+- “Tagging”: Users of Facebook often “tag” friends and family in pictures so those people become aware a photo of them has been uploaded.
 It is possible to require the user's approval for all tagging, as well as reject tagging altogether.

-Who Can See My Stuff?
+- Who Can See My Stuff?
 This setting allows you to see what different people see about your child on their Facebook profile.
 To see what the most restrictive setting would look like, you’d want to explore what this setting looks like “as public,” and delete or hide information accordingly.

-Phone Settings: Using Facebook on a phone is a whole other can of worms, particularly since many people use Facebook without ever logging out.
+- Phone Settings: Using Facebook on a phone is a whole other can of worms, particularly since many people use Facebook without ever logging out.
 So, if a phone were to be lost, borrowed or stolen, access by whomever has the phone is possible.

-Logging Out: Countless people forget to logout of Facebook in libraries, cafes, on other people’s phones.
+- Logging Out: Countless people forget to logout of Facebook in libraries, cafes, on other people’s phones.
 To ensure protection, remain vigilant that your kids know they should always be logging out.
 Even on home computers.

-Pictures and Videos: Work with your kids on what they should and should not be posting, no matter their privacy settings.
+- Pictures and Videos: Work with your kids on what they should and should not be posting, no matter their privacy settings.